fadialailan/pixel-art-scaler/README.md

 <img src="docs/assets/example2.png" width="400px" style="image-rendering: pixelated;" alt="pixelated circle image"/>

-NOTE: if the `pixelated` images look blurry, then you are viewing this on a plaform that does not support the `image-rendering` CSS property, and it is for reasons like this that this tool was made

 The images you see above are all from 2 files only, the difference is the size and the image-rendering technique (you are seeing the different techniques available in the browser, you can read more at [MDN Web Docs][MDN Web Docs image-rendering]) , when dealing with